 Drew Fogg graduated with Clinical Excellence Honors from Palmer College of Chiropractic West (1999) and received a Masters of Science (Sports Medicine) from the University of Western States (2016).
 He completed his practicum with the sports medicine staff at Humboldt State Universtity and continues to consult with them.

 He's board certified in musculoskeletal rehab (American Chiropractic Rehabilitation Board) and sports injury (American Board of Chiropractic Sports Physicians) in addition to Mechanical Diagnosis and Therapy (McKenzie Institute).
 He trained with the renowned staff at Motol Hospital, Charles University, Prague, Czech Republic, receiving certificates in Manual Therapy and Rehabilitation (2003, 2004) with continued study domestically since.

 Dr. Fogg completed the University of Pittsburgh's inaugural Primary Spine Practitioner Certification Program (2017-2019).
 A first of its kind endeavor at a major university, the program proposes to establish a new healthcare provider class equipped to combat trends in rapidly rising spine care costs despite worsening medical outcomes documented throughout the U.S. and world since the mid-90s.

-A former Palmer instructor (2000-2001), Dr. Fogg utilizes a biospychosocial approach and is trained in a host of manual techniques (HVLA Manipulation, Flexion/Distraction, Activator instrument, Drop, MET, PNF), soft tissue therapies (Trigger Point, Graston, FAKTR), Neurodynamic Exercises, Pain Neuroscience Education, and a myriad assessment and stabilization methods.
+A former Palmer College instructor (2000-2001), Dr. Fogg utilizes a biospychosocial approach and is trained in a host of manual techniques (HVLA Manipulation, Flexion/Distraction, Activator instrument, Drop, MET, PNF), soft tissue therapies (Trigger Point, Graston, FAKTR), Neurodynamic Exercises, Pain Neuroscience Education, and a myriad assessment and stabilization methods.